 Subsequent updates to the LDS following publication

-A revised timetable for updating the Local Plan is outlined below:
+A revised timetable for updating the Local Plan (as of June 2021) is outlined below:

 |Potential Issues and Options consultation

-The Issues and Options consultation would represent the first public consultation stage in the update process.
-This would be a non-statutory stage of consultation.
+The Issues and Options consultation represented the first public consultation stage in the update process, this is a non-statutory stage of consultation.